[Fall/Winter 2025] This season's best hard shell jackets, essential for the harsh snowy mountains, and tips on how to choose them safely

 Zipper: Check for ease of opening and closing and waterproofness

-There are many different types of zippers, making them an important part that will affect ease of use.
+There are many different types of zippers, and they are an important part that determines ease of use

-Do you use a highly waterproof zipper?
-It is also important to be able to open and close.
-Be careful as some types of waterproof zippers are stiff and cannot be opened or closed with one hand.
-Make sure you check not only the main zipper for putting on and taking off, but also the ventilation and pocket zippers.
+Make sure the zipper is highly waterproof.
+It's also important that it's easy to open and close.
+Some waterproof zippers are stiff and can't be opened or closed with one hand, so be careful.
+Be sure to check not only the main zipper you use to put on and take off the jacket, but also the zippers for the ventilation and pockets

-The Vislon type waterproof zipper is hard to break, freezing, highly waterproof and lightweight, making it a reliable zipper that is often used for winter mountains (photo below).
+Vislon-type waterproof zippers are hard to break, resistant to freezing, highly waterproof, and lightweight, making them a highly reliable zipper that is widely used for winter mountaineering (see photo below)

-Not only is it easy to open and close, but the double zipper model also makes it convenient because it can effectively ventilate the jacket while preventing it from flapping.
-Check that the zipper is easy to open and close with gloves attached.
+Not only should it be easy to open and close, but if it has a double zipper, it will prevent the jacket from flapping around while still allowing for effective ventilation.
+Make sure the zipper is easy to open and close even when wearing gloves

-A chest pocket is convenient for storing smartphones etc.
+The chest pocket is convenient for storing smartphones etc

-It is recommended to keep valuables such as keys in an inner pocket that is not frequently accessed.
-Some clothing does not have an inner pocket, so be careful.
+It is recommended to keep valuables such as keys in an inner pocket that is not accessed frequently.
+Be aware that some clothing does not have inner pockets

 Hood: Check the fit when using the adjuster

-Basically, many models are designed to be large enough to be worn over a helmet, but if the hood is too large, it may not fit well without the helmet.
-There is an adjuster so check the fit without a helmet.
+Most models are designed to be large enough to be worn over a helmet, but if the hood is too large, it may not fit properly without a helmet.
+There is an adjuster, so be sure to check the fit without a helmet

 Check the fit with the adjuster

-Even if the hood has an adjuster, if the size doesn't fit, it may block your vision when you turn sideways, so when trying on, try shaking your face left and right to make sure you can ensure your vision.
+Even if the hood has an adjuster, if the size is not right it may block your view when you turn to the side, so when trying it on, turn your head from side to side to make sure you can see clearly

-A snow skirt that prevents snow from entering the hard shell.
-It is often equipped with clothing intended for BC skiing (snowboarding).
-It's never been that bad without it, but it's useful when you have a scene like a powder run and want to properly protect the snow from entering.
-It prevents snow from entering when you fall, so beginners to BC skiing should choose clothing with a snow skirt.
+A snow skirt prevents snow from getting inside your hard shell.
+It's often equipped on clothing designed for backcountry skiing (snowboarding).
+I've never had a bad experience without one, but it's useful when you want to be well protected from snow getting in when doing powder runs.
+It prevents snow from getting in if you fall, so beginners to backcountry skiing should choose clothing with a snow skirt

-A ventilation vent is a ventilation hole set up to prevent overheating during action.
-Hardshell jackets are intended to be worn at all times during activities, so most models have ventilation.
+Ventilation is a ventilation hole that is provided to prevent overheating while active.
+Since hard shell jackets are designed to be worn at all times while active, most models have ventilation

-The larger the opening and closing part, the greater the ventilation is convenient, but the opening and closing of the zipper may not be smooth, and depending on the position and size of the ventilation, you may feel a rough feel, so it's a good idea to try on this part carefully to make sure it fits you.
+The larger the opening, the more ventilation there is, which is convenient, but the zipper may not be easy to open and close, and the position and size of the ventilation may make the jacket feel stiff, so it's a good idea to try it on carefully to make sure it fits you well

-Collar: Check to see if it does not interfere with your chin when worn
+Collar: Check that it does not interfere with your chin when you wear it

-The collar protects your face when windproof, but the design also varies depending on the manufacturer and model, and it has a big impact on comfort.
+The collar protects your face when it's windproof, but the design varies depending on the manufacturer and model, which has a big impact on comfort

-Try wearing a hardshell jacket and make sure to check the position of the collar when the zipper is closed all the way up (and not too tight).
-It's a rather plain but surprisingly important point.
-It can be stressful if you get in a position that touches your chin while wearing it.
-The collar is too high and if worn, it may interfere with your chin and cause it to curl up, so check the firmness of the fabric.
+Try on your hard shell jacket and check the position of the collar when it's zipped up all the way, and make sure it's comfortable (is it too tight?).
+This is a subtle but surprisingly important point.
+If it's in a position that touches your chin while you're wearing it, it can be stressful.
+If the collar is too high, it can interfere with your chin and cause it to curl up, so be sure to check the firmness of the fabric

-5 important points when choosing a hard shell jacket: Check the size and comfort
+Important points for choosing a hard shell jacket: Check the fit and comfort

 summary

-Hard shellware is robust and protects you in the harsh outdoors.
-Find the right hardshellware for you and head out into the field!
+Hard shell clothing is durable and will protect you in the harsh outdoors.
+Find the right hard shell clothing for you and head out into the field!

-Once you find your favorite hard shell, do regular maintenance to maintain its performance and use it for a long time!
+Once you find your favorite hard shell, maintain it regularly to maintain its performance and use it for a long time!

 [Fall/Winter 2025] Recommended base layers for this season and purpose, selected after comparing over 200 items, and how to choose the perfect one for you